Come to Your Senses (Restorative Recovery)

 When Saul died, David made it a point to have Michal brought back to him (2 Samuel 3:13-15) since he had paid the steep price of 100 Philistines killed by his sword for her.
 Michal’s new husband, Palti (according to King Saul’s “executive order” to annul her marriage to David), loved her and followed her along the way back to David weeping for her until he was sent home by David’s thugs.
 Anointed by God, David, a 30 year old man in the prime of his life, would become king over all of Israel.
 As king, David captured Jerusalem, moved into the Zion fortress, and called it the City of David.
 David conquered the Philistines and then gathered his troops (some 30,000 of them) to go to Baalah of Judah to retrieve the ark of the Lord, symbolic of the armies of heaven, which would proceed them into battle from that point forward.

-David was wearing a linen undergarment, resembling an apron.
+David was wearing a linen undergarment, resembling something of an an apron.
 It was thigh to knee length and would flop up as David danced.
 Did David deliberately expose himself before the servant girls?
 Or was David’s “nakedness” a symbol of humble worship before the Lord?
-Was David merely angry and used sarcasm to express his anger to Michal?
+Was David merely angry and used sarcasm to express his anger against Michal?
 Or was he making the point that he was chosen to lead?
 Is David’s point of appearing “distinguished” a reference to his genitalia?
 Or is David emphasizing that he is to be respected as God’s anointed king among the servants?
-Both rationales are possible depending on one’s perspective and interpretation.
-If the presumption is acceptable that David was obsessed with women with the authority to have any woman he wanted whenever he wanted her, it fits a pattern.
+Both rationales are possible depending on one’s perspective, interpretation, and motivation.
+My interpretation of this passage is that David’s obsession with women directed him to use his authority as king to have any woman he wanted whenever he wanted her, fitting the pattern of chronic sexual addiction.

 Michal at one time loved David and was happy to be married to him.
-However neglected by her husband David, she was given in marriage by her father to another and grew to love him.
-And then, reclaimed by David after her father died, she is back into marriage with a man who seems to have always had some kind of contempt for her.
-And there she would remain in a loveless marriage, not even with the honor of motherhood (since it is likely that her husband withheld from her his sexuality).
+However, neglected by her husband David, her marriage to him was annulled, and she was given in marriage by her father to another, and grew to love that man as her husband.
+And then, forcefully reclaimed by David after her father died, Michal is installed back into this bizarre marriage with a this husband, David seems to have always had some sense of contempt for her.
+He appears to have sought out her counsel until she challenges him on a level that renders him uncomfortable.
+And there Michal would remain in a loveless marriage, not even with the honor of motherhood (since it is likely from Scripture that her and her husband, David. never consummated this marriage.
+So, Michal would never have children).

-David would go on to marry four more women, a practice common to kings and wealthy men in David’s time but never sanctioned by God (Abraham had one wife; Isaac had one wife; and Jacob one wife upon his conversion).
-During that time he would be sexually active with his servants as well.
+David would go on to marry four more women, a practice common to kings and wealthy men in David’s time though never sanctioned by God (Abraham had one wife; Isaac had one wife; and Jacob one wife upon his conversion).
+During that time he would be sexually active with young, perhaps very young (preadolescent) female Egyptian servants as well.
 David took on a number of what are referred to as concubines (“sort of” wives), and he would have children with them.
-Concubines were slaves of the palace that also provided sexual services for their master.
+Concubines were typically Egyptian slaves of the palace that with David (and then with Solomon) also provided sexual services for their master.
 However, with all of these women at his beckoned call throughout the palace, David still had some time alone to look out over the city.
 Perhaps he worried about his army in battle.
 Maybe he was concerned for his children.
 Could he have been in prayer for the nation under his reign?
 Or, I suppose it was possible that this king was feeling discontent in his circumstances and wondering what it was he was missing.

 David and Bathsheba